 Order something you’re familiar with

 There are some cases when you are assigned to order a specific meal in a restaurant.
 However, you generally are given the freedom to get what you want.
 Though it can be fun to experiment with new foods, try not to go too much out of your comfort zone.
 If you order duck but have never tried duck before, it can be difficult to present your company with a helpful opinion down the road.
 You could dislike the dish and not be able to tell if it was under or overcooked.
-You are not a food critic, so always keep in mind how this can effect your main goal as a mystery shopper.
+You are not a food critic, so always keep in mind how this can affect your main goal as a mystery shopper.
 Feel free to be a little adventurous, but remember ultimately what your job is.

 Take a trip to the bathrooms